saaimulation/saaimulation/README.md

 ---

 ## 🎯 Currently working on...
-- Learning NX to design and model a 2026 regulation F1 front wing.
+- Learning Siemens NX to design and model a 2026 regulation F1 front wing.
 - Thinking of a plan to create Wind Tunnel Mark II

 ---